 - Students : Danielle Palffy, Alicia Robb, Elle Grunenwald, Evan Jordan

-- Description:This project involves the design of a sustainable single-family house which encompasses geotechnical considerations, structural design, and a water management plan.
+- Description:This project involves the design of a sustainable, single-family house that encompasses geotechnical considerations, structural design and a water management plan.
 The geotechnical portion includes a reproducible foundation design based on various soil types.
 The structural design considers the structural characteristics and the environmental impacts associated with different building materials.
 The water management plan incorporates a greywater reuse system and a combination of xeriscaping and permaculture into the landscape design.
 This design is intended to be reusable and of moderate cost.
 The final product is expected to cost less than $275,000 for the homeowner.

 - Students: Cynthia Steele, Lacey Kremer, Sandy Cumming, Sebastian De La Torre, Trevor Shamblin